Dan1711/Public-Quant-Stuff/README.md

 # Public-Quant-Stuff
-Public quantitative algos for trading and portfolio management
+Public resources for quantitative trading and portfolio management as well as some infrastructure projects